Spomky-Labs/u2f-php/doc/PublicKeyCredentialCreation.md

 Public Key Credential Creation
 ==============================

+During this step, your application will send a challenge to the device.
+The device will resolve this challenge by adding information and digitally signing the data.

+The application will check the response from the device and get its credential ID.
+This ID will be used for further authentication requests.

-# Request Creation
+# Creation Request

-To associate a device to a user, you need to instatiate a `PublicKeyCredentialCreationOptions` object.
+To associate a device to a user, you need to instantiate a `U2FAuthentication\Fido2\PublicKeyCredentialCreationOptions` object.
 This object will need:

-* The Relaying Party data
+* The Relaying Party data (your application)
 * The User data
 * A challenge (random binary string)
 * A list of supported public key parameters (at least one)
 * A timeout (optional)
 * A list of public key credential to exclude from the registration process (optional)
 * The Authenticator Selection Criteria (e.g. user presence requirement)
-* Attestation conveyance preference
+* Attestation conveyance preference (optional)
 * Extensions (optional)

 The `PublicKeyCredentialCreationOptions` object and all objects below are designed to be easily serialized into a JSON object.